facebook/IT-CPE/autopkg_runner/README.md

 1. A list of all parent recipes necessary for execution of the recipe list will be generated.
 2. All of those parent recipes will be rsynced over to the RECIPE_SEARCH_DIR as specified above (*specifically, it will rsync all the recipes into the second entry of the RECIPE_SEARCH_DIR array*).
-**NOTE**: If you do not want this behavior, comment out lines 244-260.
 3. Each recipe will be run in sequence, with MakeCatalogs.munki.
 For each recipe:
 	1. Run the recipe with MakeCatalogs.munki and store the output as a plist.
 	2. Parse the report plist for results.